Puteri (2014 TV series)

 Puteri (lit.
 Princess) is a Malaysian animated family-friendly fantasy television series produced by Les' Copaque Production.
-It is about the five sisters who is a princesses of the Lime Kingdom.
+It is about the adventures of five sisters who is a princesses of the Lime Kingdom.
 It debuted on TV3 from 20 November to 25 November 2014 with a total of 6 episodes.

 Synopsis

 Puteri tells the story of the adventures of five sisters – the princesses of Limau.
 Puteri Limau Manis, the eldest and heir to the throne, is the beauty of the family, and able to captivate anyone and soothe anger with her sweet voice.
 Next to her in age is Puteri Limau Kasturi, the warrior at heart and a self-proclaimed tomboy who loves the outdoors and swordplay.
 Puteri Limau Purut is shy, timid, and loves a quiet time in her garden, but makes up for her bashfulness by being the most brilliant of her sisters, thanks to her love for books.
 Puteri Limau Bali is the polar opposite of Purut, full of energy with her sparkling, infectious personality and her love for food and cooking.
 The youngest and the baby of the family is Puteri Limau Nipis, who is adorable and loves to play with her pet cat Jebat around the palace compound.